ManuOmulo/alx-low_level_programming/README.md

-This repo contains tasks for C Programming language
+This is for the assignment in Bit Manipulation in C